NodotProject/GedisQueue/README.md

     for i in range(reward_data.items.size()):
         player.inventory.add_item(reward_data.items[i], reward_data.quantity[i])

-    return "Reward granted successfully"
+    job.complete("Reward granted successfully")

 var worker = queue.process("player_rewards", processor)
 ```

-The processor function receives the job as an argument and can return a result that will be stored in the completed job.
+The processor function receives the job as an argument and is responsible for calling `job.complete()` or `job.fail()` to finish the job.

 ### Job Lifecycle